ruricolist/serapeum/REFERENCE.md

 otherwise.

-This is equivalent to testing if FORM is constant, then evaluting it, except that FORM is macro-expands FORM in ENV (taking compiler macros into account) before doing the test.
+This is equivalent to testing if FORM is constant, then evaluting it, except that FORM is macro-expanded in ENV (taking compiler macros into account) before doing the test.

 [View source](macro-tools.lisp#L674)